-I am an economist at the Board of Governors of the Federal Reserve System in the Division of Financial Stability.
-My research interests include macrofinance, asset pricing, and financial intermediation.
+I am an economist at the Board of Governors of the Federal Reserve System.
+My research interests include asset pricing, financial intermediation, and safe assets.

 I received my Ph.D. in financial economics from the Yale School of Management.
 Previously, I was an economist at Morgan Stanley and a research associate at the Yale Program on Financial Stability.